mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

 Where Does The Code Go?
 -----------------------

 All of your code, regardless of its type, should go in the Script Editor.
-To open the script editor press-and-hold the key on your keyboard, and then tap the R key (+R).
+To open the script editor press-and-hold the Alt key on your keyboard, and then tap the R key (:kbd:`Alt-r`).
 Alternatively, you can go to the Tools Menu -> Script editor.

 Below is a screen shot of the mIRC Script Editor:

 .. image:: Remote_menu.png

 You will notice that there are five selectable tabs: Aliases, Popups, Remotes, Users, and Variables.
 Let’s try and get you familiar with each one.
-Before we dive into what these little (or rather big) guys do, let’s get to know some basics first.
+Before we dive into what these do, let’s get to know some basics first.

 The Very Basics
 ---------------